thiethnguyen/MCI-pose-tracking/README.md

 #### Instructions for **_Step 2_** - downloading necessary Openpose pretrained models:
 1. (For computer with Nvidia GPU) For maximum speed, you should use OpenPose in a machine with a Nvidia GPU version.
 If so, you must upgrade your Nvidia drivers to the latest version (in the Nvidia "GeForce Experience" software or its [website](https://www.nvidia.com/Download/index.aspx)).
-2. **Download the latest OpenPose version from the [Releases](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) section.**
+2. **Download the latest OpenPose version from the [Releases](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) section.
+(If GPU is going to be used, download the file "openpose-1.7.0-binaries-win64-gpu-python3.7-flir-3d_recommended.zip".)**
 3. **Follow the Instructions.txt file inside the downloaded zip file to download the models required by OpenPose (about 500 Mb).**
 4. (Optional) Then, you can run OpenPose from the PowerShell command-line by following [doc/01_demo.md](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/01_demo.md).